Skip to main content

 Examples

-This example shows how to use the Trails widget to enable a user to deposit into a chain with any token, in this case USDC on Base with a fixed amount:
+This example shows how to use the Trails widget to enable a user to deposit into a chain with any token, in this case USDC on Polygon with a fixed amount:

 import { TrailsWidget } from '0xtrails/widget'